 In particular, employers would no longer be able to rely on clauses that limit employee entitlement to compensation components such as bonuses and stock options, if it is found that an employer has acted in a bad faith manner.

 Sultan Lawyers will continue to monitor the case and will provide further information as it becomes available.
-If you are seeking assistance with respect to any employment matters relating to wrongful dismissal, including whether there may be recourse as a result of bad faith conduct or otherwise, please contact Toronto employment lawyers Sultan Lawyers by emailing firstname.lastname@example.org or calling 416-214-5111.
+If you are seeking assistance with respect to any employment matters relating to wrongful dismissal, including whether there may be recourse as a result of bad faith conduct or otherwise, please contact Toronto employment lawyers Sultan Lawyers by calling 416-214-5111 or here.

 Return to Blog